HUGG/NGWM2016-modelling-course/README.md

 15:00-15:45 - Running a rifting experiment (DW&LK)<br/>
 15:45-16:30 - cont.<br/>
 16:30-17:00 - Final comparisons, closing remarks and what to do next (DW&**LK**)

-All materials in this repository are licensed under [The MIT License (MIT)](https://github.com/HUGG/NGWM2016-modelling-course/blob/master/LICENSE ).